subramanyampv/kamino/README.md

 -  `-v <version>`         :  The new version to use.
 Must be semver and not leave gaps from previous version.
 It can also be one of major, minor, patch to automatically increment to the next version.
--  `-s --source <source>` :  The source of the tag information.
-Valid values are git, pom. (default: "git")
 -  `--dir [dir]`          :  The directory to run the command in (default: ".")
 -  `--message [message]`  :  An optional commit message
 -  `--dry-run`            :  Do not perform any changes, see what would happen
--  `--no-commit`          :  Do not commit
 -  `--no-push`            :  Do not push
--  `--re-tag`             :  Create and push a tag for an existing version
 -  `--verbose`            :  Increase logging verbosity
 -  `-h, --help`           : output usage information